boldbi/bold-bi-docs/docs/application-startup/latest.md

 # Application Startup

-> **NOTE:** To configure the Bold BI v4.2.68 or earlier versions, please refer [here](/application-startup/v4.2.68-or-earlier/).
+> **NOTE:** To configure Bold BI v4.2.68 or earlier versions, please refer [here](/application-startup/v4.2.68-or-earlier/).

 ## License Activation

-This topic explains how to activate the account and also how to startup the Bold BI Enterprise Application.
+This topic explains how to activate the account and also how to start up the Bold BI Enterprise Application.

-Bold BI application can be activated either by using your login credentials or by offline unlock key.
+The Bold BI application can be activated either by using your login credentials or an offline unlock key.

-> **NOTE:** If you have already installed Bold Reports in your machine, please go to the [this section](#activate-bold-bi-license) to activate your Bold BI license.
+> **NOTE:** If you have already installed Bold Reports on your machine, please go to [this section](#activate-bold-bi-license) to activate your Bold BI license.

 ## Using Login Credentials

-You can sign in with your registered email address to activate your subscription.
+To activate your subscription, you can sign in using your registered email address.

 ![Activate the account page](/static/assets/application-startup/images/application-startup-login.png)

 ### Select login option

-From the login window, choose your account type and proceed to login.
+From the login window, select your account type and proceed to login.

 * Bold BI Login Credentials
 * Azure AD